-Florence Ballard was born in Detroit on June 30, 1943, the ninth of fifteen children.
-Young Florence moved all around the city as her father struggled to support the large family while working at General Motors.
+Born in Detroit as the ninth of fifteen children, young Florence Ballard moved all around the city as her father struggled to support the large family while working at General Motors.
 When she was fifteen, the family settled in the Brewster-Douglas housing project.
-Her father died of cancer the following year.

-Around that time, she became friends with doo wop trio The Primes (two of whom would later form The Temptations).
-When the group’s manager, Milton Jenkins, decided to create a sister act called The Primettes, he made Ballard its founding member.
+Around that time, she became friends with a doo wop trio called The Primes (two of the group's members would later form The Temptations).
+Milton Jenkins, manager of the group, decided to create a sister act called The Primettes and made Ballard its founding member.
 He also relied on her to find the rest of the band.
-Ballard convinced Mary Wilson, whom she’d met at a talent show, to join and also enlisted the services of her neighbor, 15-year-old Diane Ross.
-Betty McGlown – who was dating one of The Primes at the time – was the final member of the quartet.
+Ballard convinced Mary Wilson, whom she’d met at a talent show, to join and also enlisted the services of her neighbor, 15-year-old Diana Ross.
+Betty McGlown – who was dating Primes member Paul Williams at the time – was the final member of the quartet.

 The group played talent shows, sock hops and parties around Detroit and landed an audition with Berry Gordy, head of what would eventually become Motown Records.
 Gordy liked their sound but told them they were too young and advised them to stay in school.

-By 1960, Berry Gordy felt the girls were ready to record.
-Relaunched as The Supremes – a name chosen by Ballard – the group was signed by Gordy to Tamla Records.
-With Barbara Martin replacing Betty McGlown, The Supremes released “I Want a Guy,” but the single failed to chart.
-Their next release, “Buttered Popcorn,” would be the only one to feature Ballard as the lone vocal lead.
-Though the song didn’t make a dent nationally, it was a regional hit.
-Their next single, 1962’s “Your Heart Belongs To Me,” was their first under the Motown name, and their first to chart.
+Relaunched as The Supremes – a name chosen by Ballard – the group was signed by Berry Gordy to Tamla Records.
+Betty McGlown was replaced by Barbara Martin and The Supremes released the single “I Want a Guy,” which failed to chart.
+Their next, “Buttered Popcorn,” would be the only single to feature Ballard as the lone vocal lead.
+The song didn’t make a dent nationally, but was a regional hit.
+After that, the band would release all their songs under the Motown label.
+The next, “Your Heart Belongs To Me,” would be their first hit.

-It was also the first to feature Diane Ross as the lead.
+It was also the first to feature Diana Ross as the lead.

-But tensions in the group were simmering as it became clear that Berry Gordy considered Ross – now going by Diana with an “a” – the star.
-When Ballard came down with a sore throat before a show, Ross stepped in to sing lead on Ballard’s signature song, “People.”
-After that, Gordy gave the song to Ross.
-Depressed, Ballard battled with her weight and alcohol, struggling at times to fit into her dresses, and missing shows and recording dates because of her drinking.
+But tensions in the group were simmering as it became clear that Berry Gordy considered Diana Ross the star.
+When Ballard was ill for one show, Gordy had Ross sing the Ballard number “People” and never gave it back to Ballard when she recovered.
+Ballard also struggled with her weight and alcohol abuse, struggling at times to fit into her dresses, and began missing shows and recording dates because of her drinking.
 Berry Gordy quietly started grooming another singer, Cindy Birdsong, to take her place – even going so far as to secretly fly Birdsong to all Supremes shows just in case Ballard failed to show up.
-Ballard got wind of the plot and reacted by getting drunk before a show at the Flamingo Hotel in Las Vegas in 1967.
+Ballard got wind of the plot when she discovered five dresses in the dressing room, and reacted by getting drunk before a show at the Flamingo Hotel in Las Vegas in 1967.

 It would be the last time she took the stage as a Supreme.

 Gordon sent her packing back to Detroit.
-For her six-year tenure with The Supremes – one that saw the group release ten No. 1 singles – she was given a one-time payment of $139,804.
-As part of the agreement, she wasn’t allowed to promote herself as a former Supreme or even mention having been associated with Motown Records.
+For her six-year tenure with The Supremes – one which saw them release ten #1 singles – she was given a one-time payment of $139,804.
+As part of the agreement, in promoting her solo career she wasn’t allowed to mention she was a former Supreme or had even been associated with Motown Records.

 Nonetheless, Ballard tried to launch a solo career following her dismissal from the group, but after two singles that failed to chart, ABC Records shelved her album.
 She took some time off to raise the three children she had between 1968 and 1971.
 But in 1971, her husband left and her house was foreclosed on.
 She sued Motown for additional royalties but lost.
-Just a few years after founding the hottest group in country, she was on welfare.
+Fewer than ten years after being in the hottest group in country, she was on welfare.

-Years later, when Jennifer Hudson won the Oscar for her role in Dreamgirls, a movie inspired by The Supremes, she dedicated her award to Florence Ballard, “who never got a chance” – an overstatement, perhaps, but one that captures the sadness behind one of the more tragic tales of the Motown era.
+Years later, when Jennifer Hudson won the Oscar for her role in Dreamgirls, a movie inspired by The Supremes, she dedicated her award to Florence Ballard, “who never got a chance.”
+An overstatement, perhaps, but one which captures the sadness behind one of the more tragic tales of the Motown era.